 Outside of work, Blu enjoys spending time with his wife, Callie, and his six-year-old daughter Juliana

 Casey is the Budget Manager for the City of Plano and has worked in local government budgeting/finance for over 26 years.
 Casey started his career with the City of Dallas in the budget and research department.
 He obtained his MPA degree from Texas Tech University in 1992.
 Casey served two full terms on GFOA’s National Committee on Governmental Budgeting and Fiscal Policy and just completed two full terms on GFOA’s National Committee on Retirement and Benefits Administration (CORBA).
 Casey is also active in the Government Finance Officers Association of Texas (GFOAT) and currently serves as GFOAT’s Group Class Representative on the TMRS Advisory Committee.

-Clifford Blackwell is the Assistant City Manager for the City of Bedford, Texas.
+Clifford Blackwell is the Deputy City Manager, for the city of Glenn Heights.
 He began his career in local government finance in 1996 with the City of Fort Worth, Texas by working as a utility rate analyst within the water department and later working as a budget analyst within the city manager’s office.
 In 2000, he landed a position as an assistant finance director with the City of Watauga, Texas.
 In 2006 and 2008, Clifford became the finance director for the Cities of Kennedale and Forest Hill, respectively.
 In Kennedale, he was able to assist the city in achieving its first ever GFOA Distinguished Budget Presentation award.
 In Forest Hill, he assisted the city in overcoming major budgetary constraints by passing its first balanced budget in ten years.
 In January 2010, Clifford joined the City of Bedford as its director of administrative services and has been in the position until 2017, where he was then promoted to the assistant city manager position.

 Monika Arris, CGFO